grassrootseconomics/org-website/content/Blog/supporting-supply.md

 Author: Will Ruddick
 Date: Apr 18, 2020
 Slug: supporting-supply

-modified

-: Apr 19, 2020
+Modified: Apr 19, 2020
 Summary: In 30 days we have seen that by injecting a medium of exchange (CICs) nearly 100,000 USD have been traded in over 1,600 daily transactions

 <https://dashboard.sarafu.network>